rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 identified.

-This brings us to one of the fundamental restrictions of Rust's `match` construct: the collection of provided cases must be exhautive.
+This brings us to one of the fundamental restrictions of Rust's `match` construct: the collection of cases must be exhaustive.
+In other words, every possible input value must be covered by the pattern for a least one arm in the match.

 So, for example, the following code is rejected at compile-time.